Community

 Agreement with Taraki Town, Kumamoto Prefecture, on IT Human Resource Development Project

 In August 2021, Taraki Town, Kumamoto Prefecture, and DeNA concluded an "Agreement on IT Human Resource Development Project" for the purpose of defining the basic matters to be discussed regarding mutual collaboration and cooperation in a IT human resource development project.
 Taraki Town considers IT education to be extremely important for fostering human resources for the future, but there are no technology companies in the town, making it difficult to meet role models and cultivate a career outlook.
 Therefore, the town concluded an agreement with DeNA to promote the development of IT human resources in cooperation with DeNA.
-The agreement will include training for teachers in the town, support for classes at elementary schools, and career lectures.

 (Press release (Japanese only): https://dena.com/jp/press/4768